Stabilization and helicity control of hybrid magnetic skyrmion: Introduction

 In this work, we systematically investigate the key components for the stability and helicity control of hybrid skyrmion through an analytical model.
-We analyze the interplaying factors of interfacial DM, bulk DM, and dipolar interaction.
-In our calculation, we also consider the RKKY model of exchange interaction in a two-dimensional system.
+We analyze the interplaying factors of interfacial DMI, bulk DMI, and dipolar interaction.
 To validate our findings, we conducted micromagnetic simulations using a Co-based magnetic structure, which is the most common and promising candidate for room-temperature skyrmionic devices.